MisalPaav/TYMaterials/docs/BIA/BIA-CAE-2-Question-Bank.md

 - Time Series Regression: This type is used when the data is collected over time, and the goal is to predict future values based on past observations.

-## 2. With suitable examples, elaborate on the following terms: SST (Sum of Squares Total), SSR (Sum of Squares Regression), SSE (Sum of Squares Error).
+## 2. With suitable examples, elaborate on the following terms: SST (Sum of Squares Total), SSR (Sum of Squares Regression), SSE (Sum of Squares Error)

 ###### Ans2

 SST (Sum of Squares Total): SST is a measure of the total variation in the dependent variable.
 It quantifies how much the data points deviate from the mean of the dependent variable.
 It can be calculated as the sum of the squares of the differences between each data point and the mean of the dependent variable.

 - Example: In a study of student test scores, SST would quantify the total variation in test scores across all students, regardless of any predictors (independent variables).